zammad/zammad-documentation/install-elasticsearch.rst

 We use Elasticsearch for the awesome search in Zammad.

+Currently we support:

-Currently Elasticsearch 2.4.x to 5.5.x are supported (Note: 5.6.x and mapper-attachments plugin is not working - you will get timeout on REST calls).
+* Elasticsearch 2.4.x to 5.5.x with mapper-attachments plugin
+* Elasticsearch 5.6.x with ingest-attachment plugin

 This manual uses the "zammad" command which is only available if you installed Zammad from one of our package repos.

 Install Elasticsearch and its Attachment plugin
 ===============================================

-Generic install Elasticsearch 2.4:
+Generic install Elasticsearch 2.4 (mapper-attachments):
 ++++++++++++++++++++++++++++++++++

 * Download and install via https://www.elastic.co/downloads/elasticsearch (2.4.x)